GCPlot/gcplot-knowledge-base/log-files-processing/connector-installation-and-configuration/installation.md

 and also change `GCP_USER` to the user name under which you wish to run `gcpc`, if required.

-When all edits are complete, save and close the file.
+Save and close the file.
+Installation is ready.

 ## Install from tar.gz \(macOS\)